raul23/search-ebooks/README.rst

 Search ebook metadata
 ---------------------
-Search for the regex "confront|treason" in ebook contents but only for those ebooks that have the "drama" **and** "history" tags:
+Search for the words "confront" **OR** "treason" in ebook contents but only for those ebooks that have the "drama" **AND** "history" tags:

 .. code:: bash